 are seasonal establishments open usually from May to September

-[highlight color=”yellow”]Update:[/highlight] The Palatinus is now an all-year bath, with indoor pools and a wellness section taht you can enjoy in the colder months as well.
+TIP: The Palatinus is now an all-year bath, with indoor pools and a wellness section taht you can enjoy in the colder months as well.

-See also: Top 10 Summer Things To Do.
+TIP: See also: Top 10 Summer Things To DoIn Budapest.

 Unlike many other cities, Budapest doesn’t sleep in the winter.

 The season’s highlight is Christmas with organ concerts, shops and streets decorated with Christmas lights.